 The Inn, which boasts 68 guest rooms and 18 cottages, features a spa, fitness center (offering yoga classes), adventure center and an oceanfront beach club with an outdoor pool, pristine beachfront deck and food/beverage service.

-Definitely plan to bring bikes or rent them so that you can explore the island's 6.5-mile biking trail.
-You can rent from the Gasparilla Inn's adventure center or from Island Bike ‘n' Beach, as we did.
+Definitely plan to bring bikes or rent them so that you can explore the island’s 6.5-mile biking trail.
+You can rent from the Gasparilla Inn’s adventure center or from a handful of bike and golf cart rental businesses.

 Bring a picnic lunch and enjoy it on the secluded beach.
-This part of the island is much quieter and less crowded than the beaches nearer downtown.
+This part of the island is much quieter and less crowded than the beaches closer to downtown.

 After exploring the bike trail, spend an hour or two checking out the shops in downtown Boca Grande, of which you’ll find more than a dozen dotting the three-block town center.
 Plan to munch along the way (a key lime pie on a stick or a lobster roll, perhaps) with stops at the area’s many cute cafes.
 Downtown Boca Grande looks like a postcard.
 There are no chain restaurants, no high rises, and everything is within walking distance.

 Of course, you’ll want to hit the beach where the sugary white sand and warm Gulf waters will soothe your soul for hours.
 Those staying at the Gasparilla Inn will have access to the Beach Club (a huge plus) but all beaches are public on Gasparilla Island and there is no shortage of shoreline.

 At the nearby Adventure Center, you can rent kayaks, paddleboards, wakeboards, and golf carts as well as book guided trips.